MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-deploy.md

    > [!div class="mx-imgBorder"]
    > ![Select custom website](media/deploy-bot-1-3.png)

    On the Deploy - Custom Website page, you can copy and share the Virtual Agent code to add to your custom website.
-If this is the first time you are configuring the custom website, or if you made changes to your bot, click **Publish** to publish the bot.
+Click **Publish** to publish the virtual agent.

    > [!div class="mx-imgBorder"]
    > ![Custom message](media/deploy-bot-1-2.png)

 ## To share your virtual agent in the demo website

-1. When you deploy your virtual agent, the Virtual Agent Designer adds a **Share your bot** section to the Deploy page that includes the URL for the bot's demo website.
+1. When you deploy your virtual agent, the Virtual Agent Designer adds a **Share your bot** section to the Deploy page that includes the URL for the virtual agent's demo website.
 Click **Copy** to copy the URL.

    > [!div class="mx-imgBorder"]
    > ![Share virtual agent](media/deploy-bot-2-1.png)